elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 #### Sequencing experiments
 * Good practices for genome experiments suggest that the documentation, at a minimum, should describe the design of the study or surveillance program, the collected specimens and how the samples were prepared, the experimental setup and protocols, and the analysis workflow.
-  * Adopt specific genomics and pathogen genomics recommendations such as [Ten simple rules for annotating sequencing experiments](https://doi.org/10.1371/journal.pcbi.1008260).
+  * Adopt specific genomics and pathogen genomics recommendations such as those outlined in Stevens2020{%cite "stevens2020Ten" %}.
   * Refer to the general guidance on providing [documentation and metadata](metadata_management) during your project.
 * Adopt standards, conventions and robust protocols to maximise the reuse potential of the data in parallel initiatives and your future projects.
   * The Genomic Standards Consortium (GSC) develops and maintains the {% tool "mixs" %} and the {% tool "migs-mims" %}set of core and extended descriptors for genomes and metagenomes with associated samples and their environment to guide scientists on how to capture the metadata essential for high-quality research.